 Planning a trip

 Furkot is a road trip planner.
-It does things that you used to do with a road atlas and a bunch of post it notes.
-Or - more recently - with a spreadsheet and a bunch of websites displaying maps.
+It helps you do the things you once managed with a road atlas and a stack of Post-it notes or, more recently, with a spreadsheet and a collection of map websites.

 Start small